TBarnhart2/DnD/content/index.md

 ---
-title: Welcome to Quartz
+title: Thaia Campaign Wiki
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to my DnD Campaign Wiki!
+This is for the Thaia campaign, so please feel free to look around!
+If you have any questions or want something added, let me know

+To-Do/Add
+- Location Details
+- World History
+- Character Sections
+- Create All Cards & Number Them
+- Add the party's details of how they got together & their goals